Sitecore/XM-Cloud-Introduction/README.md

 If you want more information about the Cloud plugin for the CLI then you access it on the [documentation site](https://doc.sitecore.com/xmc/en/developers/xm-cloud/the-cloud-deployment-command.html).

 ## Running the MVP Site
-To run the MVP site you will need to populate the `./headapps/MvpSite/Mvp.Project.MvpSite.Rendering/appsettings.Development.json`.
-You will need to provide the Sitecore instance, and Okta sections, it's completed it look something like:
+To run the MVP site you will need to create a Development instance of your settings.
+To this duplicate the `./headapps/MvpSite/Mvp.Project.MvpSite.Rendering/appsettings.json` and name it `appsettings.Development.json`.
+Then provide the Sitecore instance, and Okta sections, it's completed it look something like:

 ```json
   "Sitecore": {